13 Methods High-Growth Salons Use to Acquire and Keep New Clients

 Guest Acquisition

 While salons could ask any of their guests for referrals, Mary thinks it’s most effective to approach those guests whose hair she loves doing.
-As a stylist, she hopes to discover more clients that have hair and attitude like her own favorites.
+As a stylist, she hopes to discover more clients who have hair and attitude like her own favorites.
 Getting these types of new customers makes business more fun for both clients and employees.

 When she has conversations about referrals, Mary tells her guests that she specifically wants to find customers like them.
-She asks them to send in friends and family that would benefit from the salon in the same way they already have.
+She asks them to send in friends and family who would benefit from the salon in the same way they already have.
 This demonstration of trust and affection has been bringing Mary new clients for the past 25 years.

 See how Weave increases salon bookings